 - If applicable, updating the order in which the names of the surviving joint holders are listed in the register of members to reflect the new senior holder

-- Updating the PSC register, if the deceased was also a person with significant control
+- Update the company’s PSC information at Companies House if the deceased was also a person with significant control.
+This is done by submitting the Form PSC07 within 28 days.

 - Cancelling the existing share certificate and issuing a new one with only the names of the surviving joint holders